-But such a statement fails to inform the reader that the CSG did not insist on "formal equivalents" but on preserving meaning.
-It is surprising that Dr. Carson can write this when the CSG themselves affirm at least six examples of translation that do not preserve formal equivalents:

-Guideline Heb. or Greek word or phrase Grammatical gender in Heb.
-Approved English Sex indicated by English or Greek translation translation A.1 ho pisteuon Masculine the one who believes unspecified A.5 anthrōpoi Masculine People unspecified A.7 oudeis Masculine no one unspecified A.8 pas Masculine all people, everyone unspecified B.1 adelphoi Masculine brothers and sisters male and female B.3 banîm Masculine Children unspecified

-Carson has simply attributed to the Guidelines a position that exists only in his own mind, and one that is explicitly contradicted by the Guidelines.
+244 The TNIV and the Gender-Neutral Bible Controversy But such a statement fails to inform the reader that the CSG did not insist on "formal equivalents" but on preserving meaning.
+It is surprising that Dr. Carson can write this when the CSG themselves affirm at least six examples of translation that do not preserve formal equivalents: Guideline Heb. or Greek word or phrase Grammatical gender in Heb. or Greek Approved English translation Sex indicated by English translation A.1 ho pisteuōn Masculine the one who believes unspecified A.5 anthrōpoi Masculine people unspecified A.7 oudeis Masculine no one unspecified A.8 pas Masculine all people, everyone unspecified B.1 adelphoi Masculine brothers and sisters male and female Carson has simply attributed to the Guidelines a position that exists only in his own mind and one that is explicitly contradicted by the Guidelines.
 He has, moreover, compounded the error by insinuating that the participants were "blinded" to the fact that "the original words of God were (in these cases) in Hebrew, not English."

-Making our decision

-Given the data that we have seen to this point, we can easily make a decision about generic "he."
+38 K. Making our decision Given the data that we have seen to this point, we can easily make a decision about generic "he."
 We need it for Bible translation.
-Thousands of times, we need to use generic "he" in English in order most accurately to express the meaning of the original.
+Thousands of times we need to use generic "he" in English in order most accurately to express the meaning of the original.
 Translators ought to use it any time that they need it in order to convey in English the full meaning of the original.
-They ought not to settle for substitutes, or rewording that sounds vaguely the same and conveys a meaning that is more or less similar.
+They ought not to settle for substitutes or rewording that sounds vaguely the same and conveys a meaning that is more or less similar.
 Translators should go for the best that we can get in English.
 The issue here is simply whether we want greatest accuracy in translation.
-Because of the number of verses involved, the use of generic "he" is the most decisive issue for gender-neutral translations.
+Because of the

-&lt;sup>160 Among the original signers of the CSG, three had earned doctorates in New Testament (Grudem, Piper, Poythress), two had earned doctorates in Old Testament (Barker, Youngblood), and each of these five had been working with the original Hebrew and Greek texts of the Bible for twenty-five years or more.
+38Among the original signers of the CSG, three had earned doctorates in New Testament (Grudem, Piper, Poythress), two had earned doctorates in Old Testament (Barker, Youngblood), and each of these five had been working with the original Hebrew and Greek texts of the Bible for twenty-five years or more.
 Others had substantial training in both Hebrew and Greek at the M.Div. level.
-There must be some more appropriate way to criticize the CSG and those of us who oppose gender-neutral Bibles than to insinuate that we are unaware that the Old Testament is written in Hebrew, or that Hebrew and English do not have the same gender systems!
+There must be some more appropriate way to criticize the CSG and those of us who oppose gender-neutral Bibles than to insinuate that we are unaware that the Old Testament is written in Hebrew or that Hebrew and English do not have the same gender systems!
 In the same sentence Carson tells his readers that he thinks this is "the kindest thing that can be said" about us (p.
-97).
+97). number of verses involved, the use of generic "he" is the most decisive issue for gender-neutral translations. gender-neutral translations.